|

 for high employee turnover.
 Furthermore areas of concern can be identified

-that require attention and offer the greatest opportunity for improvement.
+that require attention and offer the greatest opportunity for improvement or attitude change.

 Also surveys can help to prioritize employee work objectives to improve productivity